phlippieb/phlippieb.github.io/_drafts/winning.md

 Similarly, any financial advisor worth their salt will tell you to [invest consistently](https://www.ellevest.com/magazine/investing/dollar-cost-averaging) over a long period of time; even with small amounts, consistent deposits are far more effective than sporadic, large contributions to your savings.

-We can easily take take too much comfort in this wisdom, by focusing more on the _slow_ than the _steady_.
+We can easily take too much comfort in this wisdom, focusing more on the _slow_ than the _steady_.
 Consistency is difficult.
 It means that we must push to deliver on our bad days.
 It is only towards that end that it makes sense to hold back on our good days;
 we should take things easy when things are easy in order to gather strength for when they are not.